djha-skin/git-receive-mail/README.md

 1. Check out the branch to which you wish to apply email patches sent via [`git send-mail`](https://git-send-email.io).
+2. Navigate to your git repository and branch in the terminal.
 2. Run `git receive-mail`.
 3. Use the arrow keys to move around and the tab key to select/deselect patches.
 4. Hit Enter.

+The patches in the emails will be applied to the currently checked out git branch.

 ## Advanced Usage